Tennent H. Bagley

-Tennent Harrington Bagley (November 11, 1925 - February 20, 2014) was a CIA operations and counterintelligence officer who worked against the KGB during the Cold War.
-He is best known for having been the case officer and principal interrogator of controversial KGB defector Yuri Nosenko, who claimed a couple of months after the assassination of President John F. Kennedy that the KGB had nothing to do with the accused assassin, Lee Harvey Oswald, during the two-and-a-half years Oswald lived in the USSR.
+Tennent Harrington "Pete" Bagley (November 11, 1925 - February 20, 2014) was a CIA operations and counterintelligence officer who worked against the KGB during the Cold War.
+He is best known for having been, from June 1962 to August 1967, the principal case officer and interrogator of controversial KGB defector Yuri Nosenko, who claimed a couple of months after the assassination of President John F. Kennedy that the KGB had nothing to do with the accused assassin, Lee Harvey Oswald, during the two-and-a-half years he lived in the USSR.

 Early life and education

 Bagley was born November 11, 1925, in Annapolis, Maryland to a prominent United States Navy family.
 His parents were then-Commander David W. Bagley and his wife, Marie Louise (Harrington) Bagley.
 He had two siblings, David H. Bagley and Worth H. Bagley, both of whom were older than him and destined to become Admirals.
+His great uncle was Fleet Admiral William D. Leahy.
 Tennent was given the nickname "Pete" by his mother when he was young, and it stuck with him for the rest of his life.
 Bagley joined the United States Marine Corps in 1942 when he was seventeen and studying at the University of Southern California.
 He went through the V-12 Navy College Training Program, and during WW II served as a lieutenant in a Marine detachment on an aircraft carrier.
 After the war, he earned a PhD in political science from the University of Geneva-affiliated Graduate Institute of International Studies.
 Bagley joined the CIA in 1950, and his first posting was to the CIA station in Vienna, Austria.